 This email contained a unique link to your registration record.
 If you do not have a copy of this email, and have not yet registered for the event, please email firstname.lastname@example.org and a new email can be sent to you.

 When registering you had the option to attend for free on the day that you are speaking, or purchase a reduced priced ticket for the full conference for £150+VAT.
 You can amend your registration at any time to upgrade to the full conference pass.

 Please note that you will be asked to provide a credit card on check out, even if you are only booking your one free night.
 This is to guarantee the room.
-You will only be charged if you do not show up.
-Otherwise the event will make payment and you will have nothing to pay on check out.
+You will only be charged if you do not check in.
+Otherwise we will make payment and you will have nothing to pay on departure.
 If you are booking multiple nights, you will see this complimentary night as included in the price of your total booking.
 Again, so long as you check in to the hotel, on check out this room will be removed from your final bill.

 If you are a funded speaker, please refer to the policy for detailed travel reimbursement information.
 This can be downloaded from the links on the right side of this page.

-If you work for the RCGP please do not use Click Travel to book your travel.
+Please do not use the RCGP Click Travel service to book your travel.
 Haymarket (the organisers) cannot refund from Click Travel.
-Please book your travel direct and claim it back using the expenses claim.
+Please book your travel direct and claim it back using the expenses claim form.